Muhammadu Buhari: Economy

-The government continued to operate flexible exchange rates into the second term of the administration despite critics alluding to the exchange rate regime of being susceptible to arbitrage abuses and round tripping by cronies of the government.
+The government continued to operate flexible exchange rates into the second term of the administration despite critics alluding to the exchange rate regime as being susceptible to arbitrage abuses and round-tripping by cronies of the government.

 Social welfare

 In 2016, Buhari launched the National Social Investment Program, a national social welfare program.
 The Program was created to ensure a more equitable distribution of resources to vulnerable populations, including children, youth, and women.
-There are four programs which address poverty, unemployment and help increase economic development:
+There were four programs which aimed to address poverty, unemployment and help increase economic development: